Who Is A Candidate for Vision Therapy?

 - Accommodative disorders: trouble maintaining focus on a close-by object

-- Ocular motility dysfunctions: abnormal eye alignment or difficulty controlling eye movements
+- Ocular motility dysfunctions: abnormal eye alignment or difficulty controlling large eye movements

-- Visual-perceptual disorders and vision problems resulting from developmental disabilities and acquired brain injuries
+- Vision problems resulting from developmental delays and acquired brain injuries

-CustomEyes Vision Therapy Center serves patients in Lee's Summit, Lenexa, Greater Kansas City Area, Johnson County, and throughout Missouri.
-We welcome your inquiries about whether vision therapy is right for you or your child.
+CustomEyes Vision Therapy Center offers vision therapy to patients from Lee's Summit, Lenexa, Greater Kansas City Area, Johnson County and throughout Missouri.